jimfinnis/stumpy2/DEVELOPER.md

 object, and creating a single instance of it which will auto-register it with the server at startup.

+Why ComponentInstance and Component?
+It's theoretically possible to have more than one instance of each component in a patch: this was used in the original Stumpy to permit macros, but I haven't implemented it here yet.

+However, you don't need to worry about that: just remember than when you are writing a new component, you're actually writing the singleton type object, which does all the work - not the component itself.

 Here's the Add component, which adds two numbers having added constants and multiplied them by other constants first: